 In fact, EHR privacy and security issues cost hospitals a lot.
 The average cost of a healthcare data breach is $225 per record.
 Additionally, after a ransomware attack, healthcare institutions are obliged to call in auditors to determine the scale of compromised information.
 The audit can hamper the operations for months and cost the hospital $610,000 and upward.

 Next, it’s also important to account for the time required to identify and contain the breach.
-The average time to identify the breach was 191 days, and it took additional 66 days to contain it for most hospitals as IBM indicates.
+The average time to identify the breach was 191 days, and it took an additional 66 days to contain it for most hospitals as IBM indicates.
 Such a prolonged timeline is largely attributed to the considerable complexity of the IT security architecture.
 The modern providers now need to account for the cloud-based applications, mobile apps security, and BYOD policies.
 Hence, you will need to clearly define the required set of custom EHR security features worth implementing in the first place.

 Security Solutions in EHR Development

 By implementing the next EHR security measures your healthcare institution can drastically reduce the number of breaches and unauthorized data accesses.

 HIPAA/HITECH Compliance: Being compliant isn’t optional, especially when it comes to the official standards for privacy and security.
 Previously, we have shared an extensive HIPAA compliance checklist that lists all the provisions you should follow during an EMR software development project.
 It enlists the key security standards to adhere to.

 Additionally, you can use the official HIPAA Security List Assessment Tool to understand what your system is lacking right now.